mesos/logstash/README.md

 ```

-# REST API
+# HTTP API

-Along with the GUI there is a RESTful API available.
-Currently is is only enabled if you also run the
-GUI.
+There is an HTTP API.
 The available endpoints are:

 ```
 GET /api/configs